dhoxie/CyberThreatAnalysis/README.md

 CREATE (a)-[r1:MemberOf]->(b), (a)-[r2:MembertOf]->(c)
 RETURN a,b,c

-Note: If the CWE is part of more clasifications and want to put them in one command, just keep adding variables needed.
+Note: If the CWE is part of more clasifications and want to put them in one command, just keep adding variables as much as needed.